Skip to main content

 Bio

 Chris Moise (he/him) was elected the City Councillor for Ward 13 – Toronto Centre on October 24, 2022.
-Chris is the first Black and openly gay Toronto City Councillor, and chairs the 2SLGBTQ+ Advisory Committee, Indigenous Affairs Advisory Committee, and the Board of Health.
+Chris is the first Black and openly gay Toronto City Councillor, and chairs the 2SLGBTQ+ Advisory Committee, Confronting Anti-Black Racism Advisory Committee, and the Board of Health.
 Chris has spent over two decades living and working throughout communities in Ward 13 and is committed to improving safety, transit, housing affordability and social services while fostering equity, fairness and inclusion in all aspects of city life.

 Chris has a depth of knowledge about how social services and education can make the most powerful impacts in peoples’ lives and he is committed to ensuring positive outcomes for everyone in his communities.
 Chris has served as a Toronto District School Board Trustee for six years and an addictions counsellor at St. Michael’s Hospital for 22 years, he brings his lived experiences and considers the impact on the most vulnerable members of the community.
 Chris is honoured to have been elected to serve Toronto Centre and he is committed to making Toronto more liveable.